-\item[(ii)] {\it ``strong monotone":} That is, either $b_1$ is very negative or $f_2$ is very negative. \end{itemize} Now let us recall (\ref{F}).
-For fixed $T$, the first condition implies that the coefficients of $y^2$ and $y^3$ is small enough and thus the ODEs (\ref{ODE}) has desired solutions on $[0, T]$.
-The second condition implies that the coefficient of $y$ is very negative, which ensures that the solution to ODEs (\ref{ODE}) will not blow up before $T$.
+But for fixed $T$, (i) implies that the coefficients of $y^2$ and $y^3$ is small enough, and thus the ODEs (\ref{ODE}) has desired solutions on $[0, T]$, and (ii) implies that the coefficient of $y$ is very negative, which ensures that the solution to ODEs (\ref{ODE}) does not blow up before $T$. \end{longlist}